shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Mm hmm.”

-“But’s not bedtime yet.”
+“But it’s not bedtime yet.”

 “M hm mm.”
 Mudrich shrugged.

 ===

-Ersatzica and Mudrich arrive at the mess hall, where Wryonin and Lemilay were talking with Mother.
+Ersatzica and Mudrich arrived at their bedroom, where Wryonin and Lemilay were talking with Mother.
 Or rather, listening to her lecture them about something.

-“Ersatzica, how good of you to join us.”

-“Where were you?
-I howled like three times for you.”
-Wryonin growled.

-“I was busy.”

-“With what?”
+After initial greetings, Mother started the meeting.

 “My pups,” Mother said.
 “It is time to start the meeting.”